forestgrape/coronavirus/10_vaccines/vaccine_questions.md

 # Critical Assessment of Vaccine Trials and (open?)
 Questions

 > __RUSHED OUT__ since children and young and healthy people are not only allowed but often pressured to take vaccines deemed as safe.
-This even though just symptoms but not the safety has been accessed as it is outlined.
-Additionally it is summer for the coming months on the Northern hemisphere and so no need to rush vaccinating the young and healthy, especially since epidemiological benefits are unclear.
+This even though symptoms are tolerable the safety is unclear as argued.
+Additionally it is summer for the coming months on the Northern hemisphere and so no need to rush vaccinating the young and healthy.

 > Some adverse effects are **speculative** but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be proven and proven independently and not just be likely.